phonedotcom/API-SDK-objc/docs/SWGTrunksApi.md

 SWGTrunksApi*apiInstance = [[SWGTrunksApi alloc] init];

-// Get a list of trunks for an account
+// Get a list of trunks for an account.
 [apiInstance listAccountTrunksWithAccountId:accountId
               filtersId:filtersId
               filtersName:filtersName